canonical/snapcraft/docs/ros-2-shared-memory-in-snaps.rst

 At compile-time
 ~~~~~~~~~~~~~~~

 FastDDS offers an option to compile without the shared memory feature by simply specifying a CMake variable: ``-DSHM_TRANSPORT_DEFAULT=OFF``.
 With this, no shared memory nor any associated files – ciao the error message.
-Adding the following FastDDS part to your ``snapcraft.yaml`` will disable FastDDS at compile time:
+Adding the following FastDDS part to your :file:`snapcraft.yaml` file will disable FastDDS at compile time:

 ::